Logarithmic double ramification cycles

 The sum runs over {\em admissible weightings} mod $r$: flows $w$ with values in $\mathbb{Z}/r\mathbb{Z}$ such that

 Inside the exponential, $\overline{w}(\vec e), \overline{w}(\cev e) \in \{0, \ldots, r-1\}$ denote the unique representative of $w(\vec e), w(\cev e) \in \mathbb{Z}/r\mathbb{Z}$ respectively.

 \begin{definition} [The function $\DRpp$] As explained in Section \ref{sec:classical_DR_in_PP_language}, the formula \eqref{eq:f1r} is polynomial in $r$ for sufficiently large $r$.
-The function $\DRpp$, a strict piecewise power series on the cone complex of $\widehat{S}$, is defined by the the $r=0$ specialization of the formula \eqref{eq:f1r}. \end{definition}
+The function $\DRpp$, a strict piecewise power series on the cone complex of $\widehat{S}$, is defined by the the $r=0$ specialization of the polynomial in $r$ defined by formula \eqref{eq:f1r}. \end{definition}

-\begin{definition}[The function $\DRpl$] Following \eqref{eq:L_formula}, we define a PL function $\DRpl$ on the cone stack of $\widehat S$.
+\begin{definition}[The function $\DRpl$] Following \eqref{eq:L_formula}, we define a sPL function $\DRpl$ on the cone stack of $\widehat S$.
 On $\widehat{\sigma}$, the definition is